"""A generally useful event scheduler class.

 As in UNIX, lower priority numbers mean higher priority; in this

-way the queue can be maintained fully sorted.
+way the queue can be maintained as a priority queue.
 Execution of the

-Remember that in Python, multiple function arguments can be packed
+sequence in "argument" (remember that in Python, multiple function

 has another way to reference private data (besides global variables).

 # XXX The timefunc and delayfunc should have been defined as methods

 # XXX so you can define new kinds of schedulers using subclassing

 # XXX instead of having to define a module or class just to hold